AmeliaSZK/CoulAdj-Py/README.md

         it with the active environment in parenthesis._

 # Known limitations
-*   Max of 8 bits per channel
+*   8 bits per channel
 *   Minimum dimensions of 3x3 pixels
+    * Probably.
+Images with dimension(s) of less than 3 pixels weren't tested.

 # How to run